SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     dependencies = {file = ["requirements.txt"]}
     ```

-    The `[build-system]` informs `pip`/`python` that to build this Python project it needs the two packages
+    The `[build-system]` informs the package manager that to build this Python project it needs the two packages
     `setuptools` and `wheel` and that it should call the
     [setuptools.build_meta](https://setuptools.pypa.io/en/latest/build_meta.html) function to actually build the
     project.
 The `[project]` section essentially contains metadata regarding the package, what it's called, etc. for if
     we ever want to publish it to [PyPI](https://pypi.org/).

     For specifying dependencies of your project you have two options.
-Either you specify them in a `requirements.txt`
-    file and put that as a dynamic field in `pyproject.toml` as shown above.
-Alternatively, you can add a `dependencies`
+The most common today is to add a `dependencies`
-    field under the `[project]` header like this (similar to how `uv` does it):
+    field under the `[project]` header like this:

     ```toml
     [project]